driving542/MicrodosisApp/README.md

 # AutoscopiaApp
-An app to display the content of the book "Autoscopia", by Jo Almeyra.
+An app to display the content of the book "Autoscopia", written by Jo Almeyra.

 Frustrated with the editorial industry, she decided to publish her own books, and went on to explore different media.
 I helped her with a digital version.